Towards Paradigm-General Suicide Risk Detection via Speech LLM: Experimental Setup

 \subsection{Backbone Model and Baselines}

-{ Qwen2.5-Omni-7B}\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-Omni-7B}}~\cite{xu2025qwen2}, a multimodal large language model capable of processing both speech and text inputs, was used as the backbone model.
-To evaluate the effectiveness of speech LLMs on suicide risk detection, we compared Qwen-Omni with { Whisper-Large-v3}\footnote{\url{https://huggingface.co/openai/whisper-large-v3}}~\cite{radford2023robust}, a widely used speech foundation model.
+Qwen2.5-Omni-7B~\cite{xu2025qwen2}, a multimodal large language model capable of processing both speech and text inputs, was used as the backbone model.
+To evaluate the effectiveness of speech LLMs on suicide risk detection, we compared Qwen-Omni with Whisper-Large-v3~\cite{radford2023robust}, a widely used speech foundation model.
 Three MLP layers were added on top of the Whisper model for classification.
-Instruction tuning was applied for the Qwen-Omni model with prompt template shown as follows:\emph{``The speaker responded to the following question: \{Task Description\}.
+The task is formulated as a binary detection task.
+Instruction tuning was applied for the Qwen-Omni model with prompt template shown as follows: \emph{``The speaker responded to the following question: \{Task Description\}.
 Based on the provided audio, assess the suicide risk of the speaker (Yes, No).''}

-The proposed MoDE method was compared to the following baselines: (i) {\it Separate tuning}: A separate model was trained for each single SSR task using data from the correspondent task; (ii) {\it Joint tuning}: The model was trained on data from all 10 SSR tasks.
+The proposed MoDE method was compared to the following baselines: (i) \emph{Separate tuning}: A separate model was trained for each single paradigm using data from the correspondent paradigm; (ii) \emph{Joint tuning}: The model was trained on data from all 10 SEPs.
 Since the dataset is roughly balanced, performance was evaluated using accuracy.